-Daily classifies calls with up to 300 active participants as interactive large sessions.
+Daily defines large calls as sessions with up to 1,000 active participants.
 Conference breakout rooms or workshops, corporate trainings, and other virtual events where any participant may need to speak all fall under this category.

 To support large calls of over 50 participants and up to 1000 participants, you'll need the following settings:

 - The local participant will be automatically muted on join.
 They can unmute as needed once they've joined a call.